-- Cars must have four doors and between four to six passenger seats.
+- Cars must have four doors and five to eight passenger seats.

-- The car must be registered in California and have a license plate from the state.
+- The car must have California license plates.
 It also must be insured by an auto insurance policy issued in California.

 - Cars cannot be classified as salvage or rebuilt.

 - Cars must pass an annual inspection, and you'll need to visit a licensed mechanic to have the inspection form completed.
 You should keep the inspection form in your car at all times, along with your proof of insurance.
 Drivers will need to pay for the inspection themselves, which costs around $30.
-For free annual reinspections, drivers can visit one of Lyft's hub locations near San Francisco, Sacramento, San Jose, Los Angeles, Orange County and San Diego.
+For free annual reinspections, drivers can visit one of Lyft's hub locations.

 - Cars must have four doors and be in good condition.
 Cosmetic damages or add-ons, such as significant window tinting or displayed ads, may cause your vehicle to be rejected.